At a Glance

 Price: $168 for rack, plus Fit Kit if needed for axle mounting (between $60 to $80)

 Weight: 960 g including all hardware and extenders

 Max load: 55 lbs eyelet mounted, 70 lbs axle mounted

 Max tire size: 29×3″ for regular Divide, 27.5x 4.6 or 26×5″ for Divide Fat

 Pannier rail diameter: 10 mm

-My rating: 4.3 / 5 stars, performs really well but there are a couple small downsides to be aware of
+My rating: 4.4 / 5 stars, performs well and serves important purpose, but a couple small downsides to be aware of

 - Can be mounted to bikes with or without rack eyelets